BSoDium/BSoDium/README.md

 ### Hey there 👋

 <p>
-  📖  I'm a Software developer and former computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in 3D rendering, computer graphics and physics simulations.
-Feel free to explore my projects, contributions are welcome !
+  🙋 I'm a Software developer and former computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in Design, computer graphics and UI/UX research.
+I believe open-source development to be a key building block of a fairer world wide web.
 </p>
 <p>
-🚀  Currently working on the <a href="https://github.com/BSoDium/cron">Cron</a> project, drop a star if you want to keep track of it / contribute with some ideas.
+  💡 Want to know more about me?
+Check out my <a href="https://www.bsodium.fr">eportfolio</a> and may your wish be granted ✨
 </p>

 <p align="middle">